Visual analytics for networked-guarantee loans risk management

-\emph{Default risk predication} The loan records reveal that the guarantee network and default rates are both increasing, and the network structures show strong correlation with the defaults.
-We construct feature vector consisting of hybrid information and employ supervised learning approach to train the prediction model.
+The loan records reveal that guarantee network and default rates are both increasing, and the network structures show a strong correlation with the defaults.
+We construct feature vectors consisting of hybrid information and employ the supervised learning approach to train the prediction model.
 In what follows, we discuss the hybrid features used in our model.

-In order to build a highly representative feature which can reliably reflect the statistical relationships between the customers information and their repayment ability, we clean the data and construct the features as: \textbf{Basic Profile}, the essential company registration information, which reflects the character, capital, collateral, capability, condition and stability~\cite{meng2015credit}.
-We use business nature, registered capital, enterprise scale, employee number and others as corporation's basic profile.
-Most banks require company to update the basic information when the enterprise makes a loan application, and we choose to use the latest information as the basic profile features of the loan. \textbf{Credit Behavior}, historical behavior e.g. credit history, default records, default amount, total loan amount and loan count, total loan frequency (if any), total default rates.
-They are calculated by all the loan records before the active loan contract. \textbf{Active Loan}, the loan contract in its execution period.
+In order to build a highly representative feature that can reliably reflect the statistical relationships between the customers’ information and their repayment ability, we clean the data and construct the features as: (1) Basic Profile, the essential company registration information, which reflects the character, capital, collateral, capability, condition, and stability~\cite{meng2015credit}.
+We use business nature, registered capital, enterprise scale, employee numbers and other information to make up the corporation’s basic profile.
+Most banks require the company to update this basic information when the enterprise makes a loan application; we choose to use the latest information as the basic profile features of the loan.
+(2) Credit Behavior, historical behavior, e.g. credit history, default records, default amount, total loan amount and loan count, total loan frequency (if any), total default rates.
+This is calculated using all the loan records before the active loan contract.
+(3) Active Loan, the loan contract in its execution period.